kdgregory/pomutil/README.md

     If you know that you have multiple artifacts with the same group ID and different versions, you can provide one or more "`--addArtifactIdToProp=GROUPID`" options, where `GROUPID` is a group ID that should not appear alone.

+* Pretty-print output (enabled by default)

+    Disable with: `--noPrettyPrint`

+    Removes all "ignorable whitespace" from the POM, then writes the output using an indenting serializer.
+Note that this will remove any blank lines between sections.

+    By default, the indentation is 4 spaces per level.
+You can change this with the option `--prettyPrint=NUM`, where `NUM` is the number of spaces you want.